Cambridge researchers lead potential Parkinson’s disease breakthrough

 2. Wang Z, Pan Q, Gendron P, et al. CRISPR/Cas9-derived mutations both inhibit HIV-1 replication and accelerate viral escape.
 Cell Rep 2016; 15 (3): 481–489.

 3. Wang G, Zhao N, Berkhout B, Das AT.
 CRISPR-Cas9 can inhibit HIV-1 replication but NHEJ repair facilitates virus escape.
 Mol Ther 2016; 24 (3): 522–526.

-Combination of gene therapy and radiotherapy shows promise as a treatment for prostate cancer
+Combination therapy shows promise for prostate cancer treatment

 A novel approach to the treatment of prostate cancer combines gene therapy and radiotherapy; the result is a synergistic effect on the anti-tumour immune response.1 An adenoviral vector, containing a herpes simplex thymidine kinase gene (ADV/HSV-tk), is used to render tumour cells vulnerable to valacyclovir, an anti-viral prodrug.1 Phosphorylation of valacyclovir mediates the effect of ADV/HSV-tk, which produces a cytotoxic nucleotide analogue, killing the tumour cells.1 Consequently, tumour-associated antigens are released, and an immune response is triggered.1 Administration of Intensity-modulated radiotherapy (IMRT) enhances the response of the immune system.1 This combination of therapies has been investigated as a treatment for prostate cancer, through a Phase II trial.1

 The trial enrolled 66 men with prostate cancer.1 They were treated according to the severity of their disease – Group A comprised patients with less severe disease; Group B comprised those with more severe disease.1